Madder dyeing

 2.1.
 Mordanting : a necessary step in madder dyeing

-First question: Should the fiber be mordanted?
+First question: Should the fiber be treated with a mordant?
 The answer is yes!

-But the process will differ depending on whether you’re dyeing wool, linen or cotton.
-The only thing they have in common is the use of plants as a mordant.
+The process is different for wool, linen, or cotton.
+The only thing they have in common is that they both use plants as a mordant.
+I don’t use any artificial mordant.

 Several plants can help you fix madder:

-- plants rich in tannin, with a little lemon juice: gallnut, sumac, myrobolan or pomegranate.
-If the tannin is colored like pomegranate, it will add nuance to your madder, which will tend towards orange.
+• plants that are rich in tannin, such as gallnut, sumac, myrobolan, or pomegranate, and mix them with a little lemon juice.
+If the tannin is colored like pomegranate, it will add a subtle orange color to your madder.

-All the steps involved in etching with these plants are detailed and developed in my book (link in french), whose English version, Wild Dyeing: From the Garden to Color – An Introduction to Natural Vegetable Dyes, will be published on March 11, 2025.
+I wrote about all the different steps for mordanting with these plants in my book, Wild Dyeing: From the Garden to Color – An Introduction to Natural Vegetable Dyes.

 A first wash